Frequently Asked Questions

 Yes, it does*.
 If you're shipping to your hotel in Japan, the hotel should sign for you.
 Almost all hotels will sign for mail and problems are very rare, but it is your responsibility to confirm that it is safe.

 *We have heard that some countries do not always get a signature when they deliver.
-It is your responsibility to know the policies of your country’s postal service.
+It is your responsibility to know the policies of your country's postal service.
+We're paying for a service with signature, so it's disappointing when this happens.

 For customers in Australia, we can ship to your P.O. box.
 For other countries, please ask.
 Sorry, we don't ship to overseas military boxes.